froboy/yusaopeny_docs/content/en/docs/wiki/Sandboxes.md

 https://membership-framework-sandboxes-d9.openy.org/

-These are based on the Y USA Open Y stable Standard profile and the development version of the [Membership Framework](https://github.com/YCloudYUSA/yusaopeny_memberships).
+These are based on the YMCA Website Services stable Standard profile and the development version of the [Membership Framework](https://github.com/YCloudYUSA/yusaopeny_memberships).

 To rebuild the sandbox, CI is running: